Miami South Beach lifeguard stand

 Travel Tips

-• Daily service on all routes, one train in each direction.
+• There is daily service on all routes, one train in each direction.

-• Trains enter Florida via coastal Georgia and do not travel in the Panhandle, but you can get within one hour of Pensacola via the Mardi Gras route (learn more).
+• Trains do not travel in the Panhandle, but you can get within one hour of Pensacola via the Mardi Gras route (learn more).

 • The West Palm Beach Amtrak station is closest to the ocean (about a 45-minute walk or 7-minute car ride).

-• Transfer to Tri-Rail trains in West Palm Beach, Fort Lauderdale, or Hollywood Florida to reach downtown Miami by train.
-The Miami Amtrak station is not near downtown.
+• Transfer to Tri-Rail trains in West Palm Beach, Fort Lauderdale, or Hollywood to reach downtown Miami by train.
+The Miami Amtrak station is not near downtown and require rideshare, taxi, or friend/family pick up from the station.

 More Information